apache/pulsar/site2/docs/helm-deploy.md

 #### Authentication

 By default, authentication is disabled.
 You can set `auth.authentication.enabled` to `true` to enable authentication.
-Currently, the Pulsar Helm chart only supports the JWT authentication provider.
+Currently, the Pulsar Helm Chart only supports the JWT authentication provider.
 You can set `auth.authentication.provider` to `jwt` to use the JWT authentication provider.

 ```yaml
 # Enable or disable broker authentication and authorization.